-An updated run reconstruction model was created and a summary of changes published during 2018 (Liller et al. 2018).
+An updated run reconstruction model was created and published during 2018 (Liller et al. 2018).
 The new model uses data collected from a 2014-2017 Chinook Salmon mark recapture project initiated in the lower river, almost doubling the amount of information used for model scaling.
 The information used in scaling now covers periods of record high and record low run sizes (Liller et al. 2018).
-The updates resulted in revising the historical estimates down in 34 of the 42 years (81%) and increased in eight years (19%).
-The estimated annual abundance and drainage wide escapement estimates decreased an average of approximately 11% (14,800) each (Table 2: Liller et al. 2018)

 In addition to the mark-recapture abundance estimates, ADF&G in 2017 began operating a sonar and drift gillnet apportionment project near Church Slough above Bethel in order to estimate daily and total abundance of adult salmon species returning to the Kuskokwim River.
 Given that the sonar is located above Bethel, the total abundance reported is in terms of numbers of Chinook Salmon escaping past the Bethel fishery.
-In order to calculate a total abundance number, estimated Chinook Salmon harvest below Bethel would need to added to the sonar abundance estimate.
-The preliminary abundance estimate for Chinook Salmon at the sonar site in 2018 was 103,300 (88,800-117,700 fish) (FWS 2018).
-As 2017 was the first year the sonar was in full operation, the initial results should be taken into consideration carefully until the project has accumulated enough years' worth of data.
-The data collected for this project is not currently used in the run-reconstruction for Kuskokwim River Chinook Salmon; however, once enough data is accumulated and any kinks are identified and fixed, the sonar data will be pursued and analyzed as an additional data source to be used in the run-reconstruction.
+In order to calculate a total abundance number, Chinook Salmon harvest and escapement (i.e. Eek River) downriver from the sonar would need to be added to the sonar abundance estimate.
+As 2017 was the first year the sonar was in full operation, the initial results should be taken into consideration carefully until the project has accumulated more years' worth of data.
+The data collected for this project is not currently used in the run-reconstruction for Kuskokwim River Chinook Salmon; however, once enough data is accumulated and any challenges are identified and fixed, the sonar data will be pursued and analyzed as an additional data source to be used in the run-reconstruction.
+The preliminary abundance estimate for Chinook Salmon at the sonar site in 2019 was 162,672 (138,473-186,871 fish) (ADF&G 2019).